SemGuS-git/semgus-git.github.io/solvers.md

 ## SemGuS Solvers and Benchmarks

-Two solvers for SemGuS problems are initially available: Messy and WES (provisional).
+Two solvers for SemGuS problems are initially available: Messy and Bless.

 ### Messy